Allocation of research funding is central to the Society’s work of supporting historians and historical research.

 - Postgraduate Research Funding for historians studying for a History Masters degree or PhD

-- Early Career Research Funding for historians within 3 years of completing a doctorate in History
+- Early Career Research Funding for historians within 5 years of completing a doctorate in History

 - Open Research Funding for historians further on from PhD completion, or in mid / later career employed in Higher Education or in other sectors aligned to history

-The Society runs two additional funding programmes open to historians at all career stages.
+In 2025 the Society is running five additional funding programmes open to historians at all career stages.
 Please follow the links for more on our annual:

 - Workshop Grants, enabling historians to come together to discuss projects in detail

-Applicants for Royal Historical Society funding must be members of the Society, with several exceptions for Postgraduate grants.
+Applicants for Royal Historical Society funding must be members of the Society, with exceptions for several Postgraduate grants.
 To find out how to become a Fellow, Associate Fellow, Member or Postgraduate Member, please see our Join Us page.

-All enquiries about Research Funding should be sent to the Society’s Membership and Administration Officer at: membership@royalhistsoc.org.
+All enquiries about Research Funding should be sent to the Society’s Membership and Grants Officer at: membership@royalhistsoc.org.

 HEADER IMAGE: Bowl with a scholar, anon, c.1575-99, Rijksmuseum, Amsterdam, public domain.